-Daily baths or showers were now very important and deodorant just became critical.
-Because antiperspirants contain toxic aluminum, you should be avoiding them and using deodorants.
-This will create a little more work to find a good one to fit your child, since some are wet, some sticky and some just smell bad in their own right.
-We’ve tried them all and I will say that the powder gives both the best effects and causes the least problems.
-There is a brand called Pit Powder that makes both a men’s and women’s version that my kids (and I) love.
-Some people are allergic to corn (PitPowder uses cornstarch) so you can try other brands or even make your own.
-There is also a crystal that works great but you need water and some tactile kids may not do well with it but it’s worth a trial.
+Daily baths or showers became very important and deodorant became critical.
+Because antiperspirants contain toxic aluminum, avoid those and use deodorants.
+Finding the right one will take some work, since some are wet, some are sticky and some just smell bad in their own right.
+We’ve tried them all and I found that the powder is the most effective and causes the least problems.
+Pit Powder makes both a men’s and women’s version that my kids (and I) love.
+If your adolescent is allergic to corn (PitPowder uses cornstarch), you can try other brands, check out a crystal deodorant stone, or even make your own.

-I am not going to cover dating and actual sex in this article since there are great books available.
-And since each person is different, it’s impossible to cover all of the possibilities of dating and consensual sex (plus I just don’t feel like I have the expertise for it since my kids haven’t gone there).
-The topics that I want to address are the parts that happen to all humans, no matter their functioning level or if they will ever be able to have a consensual sexual relationship or not.
+I am not going to cover dating and actual sex, since it’s impossible to cover all possibilities.
+I’ll stick to the issues that happen to all humans, regardless of functioning level or ability to have a consensual sexual relationship.
 Please grab your sense of humor and read on.

 When does sexuality start for kids with autism?

-Developmental delay can mean in all areas so just because your child reaches physical sexual age and things, um, blossom, doesn’t mean they have the social maturity to know what to do with it.
-Therefore sexual activity, or ability to express the need or desire for it, may likely also be delayed.
+Developmental delays can affect all areas so just because your child reaches physical maturity and things, um, blossom, doesn’t mean he or she have the social maturity to know what to do.
+Therefore sexual activity, or ability to express the need or desire for it, may also be delayed.

-Knowing when and in what order these things will happen is necessary for preteaching and I have to admit, it’s amazingly difficult to find non-pornographic information about ejaculation when surfing the internet.
+Knowing when and in what order sexual development happens is necessary for preteaching and I have to admit, it’s amazingly difficult to find non-pornographic information about ejaculation when surfing the internet.
 So here is a great, non-pornographic link to help.
 You’re welcome.

-- Appropriate behavior – don’t expose yourself, or do sexual things in public places
+- Appropriate behavior: Teach teens not to expose themselves, or do sexual things in public places.

-- Safety – don’t let people touch your privates or touch other people’s privates; always tell mom/dad if it happens
+- Safety: Don’t let people touch your private parts or touch other people’s private parts; always tell mom/dad if it happens.

-- Peer pressure to partake in anything sexual
+- Beware of peer pressure to partake in anything sexual.

-One of the first fun things to happen with boys after achieving erections is ejaculation.
-This can happen involuntarily in the form of “wet dreams” when sleeping as well as during masturbation or sexual activity.
-It took us years to get my son NOT to pee in bed.
+One of the first fun things to happen with boys after they start to get erections is ejaculation.
+This can happen involuntarily in the form of “wet dreams” when sleeping, or during masturbation or sexual activity.
+It took us years to teach my son NOT to pee in bed.
 We worked on the medical and behavioral aspects of it and tried everything, but we finally had success a few years before puberty.
 Puberty comes with a little delight called nocturnal emissions.
 Whee.
-Some children may fear they will be in trouble for “wetting” the bed due to involuntary wet dreams and depending on the functioning level of the boy, you may be able to explain the difference.
+Some boys may fear they will be in trouble for “wetting” the bed when they have involuntary wet dreams.
+Depending on the functioning level of the boy, you may be able to explain the difference.
 Either way, check the sheets and bedding every morning and change them as appropriate.
 Social stories should help with this issue as well.

 A mom recently contacted me about her son who started to pee in his room after he discovered masturbation, something he hadn’t done in more than a decade.
 I surmised that it was likely that when he was finished and ejaculated and found it was wet, he assumed it was urine and just kept urinating.
 So be prepared to have to explain the difference.

 Spontaneous erections for boys are just that – spontaneous.
-Not much you can do about it happening but when they do, you can teach him to cover up the area with something like a book if he isn’t home.
+Not much you can do about it, but when they do happen, you can teach him to cover up the area with something like a book if he isn’t home.
 Or if he is home, just sending him to his room usually works.

-Masturbating is different because it’s a conscious activity and should ONLY be allowed in one place – their bedroom.
-Not the bathroom, because what if he decides to do it in a public bathroom – not only does that open him up to abuse but can also get him arrested.
-Nowhere that can be duplicated elsewhere, meaning HIS/HER OWN bedroom only.
-Reinforce that there is no other acceptable place except his or her own bedroom for masturbation.
+Masturbation is a conscious activity and should ONLY be allowed in one place – their bedroom.
+Not the bathroom; what if he decides to do it in a public bathroom?
+Not only does that open him up to abuse, but masturbating in public can also get him arrested.
+His own bedroom has no equivalent anywhere else.
+Reinforce that there is no other acceptable place for masturbation.
 And before you decide to merely say NO to all masturbation, please remember that sexuality is part of the human condition and you cannot turn that off or stop it, no matter how much you don’t like the idea.
-So give them one safe place where they can do what is natural and actually has been found to have many health benefits like calming, sleep aid, pain relief and more.
+So give him one safe place to do what is natural.
+Masturbation has actually has been found to have many health benefits like calming, sleep aid, pain relief and more.

 A note about masturbation and yeast

-When parents ask why their child all of a sudden starts masturbation and does it A LOT, yeast is to be considered.
-Masturbation can be a form of stimming, or self-stimulation, rather than true sexual desire when it’s caused by yeast overgrowth.
-The most common time we get this question is before the children have begun puberty and if the kids go from no masturbation to 20 or more times a day, you should have your child’s stool tested for yeast.
+When parents ask why their child all of a sudden starts to masturbate A LOT, yeast should be considered.
+Masturbation can be a form of stimming, rather than true sexual desire, when it’s caused by yeast overgrowth.
+If your child has not yet reached puberty and has begun to masturbate many times a day, you should have your child’s stool tested for yeast.
 Please read this for more information on yeast overgrowth.

 Paying for It

-I read a book a few years back where a mom was interviewed and she tells how she hired a prostitute for her son with autism.
-The danger I see with this is that he may assume all women will be with him for money and that may get him into trouble down the road, especially since this is still illegal (except in 8 counties in Nevada) in the US.
-This would present even more problems for lower functioning individuals who may not understand that “just any woman on the street” isn’t going to want to have sex with them without any relationship.
+I read a book a few years back in which a mom discussed hiring a prostitute for her son with autism.
+The danger with that approach is that her son may assume all women will have sex with him for money, which can get him into trouble down the road, especially since this is still illegal in the United States (except in eight counties in Nevada).
+Additionally, lower functioning individuals may not understand that any woman on the street isn’t going to want to have sex with them in the absence of a relationship.

-As a parent of a child who may never function high enough to understand and participate in consensual sex with another, I don’t feel that I know enough about the topic to do it justice.
+As a parent of a child who may never understand and participate in consensual sex with another, I don’t feel that I know enough about the topic to do it justice.
 Therefore, below is a list of books to explore the topic if you wish to do so.

 Something Wicked This Way Comes

 One unfortunate thing that can happen with puberty-related hormone changes is the onset of seizures or conditions like anxiety.
-Even if you’ve never seen signs of anxiety or seizure disorder before puberty, you need to know these can start for some kids.
-Some are hormone-related so adjusting hormones, maybe even with meds, may be in order.
+Even if you’ve never seen signs of anxiety or seizure disorder before, you need to know they can start at puberty for some kids.
+Some issues are hormone-related so adjusting hormones, maybe even with meds, may be in order.

-There has not been a lot of research done into older children with ASD to date unfortunately but there are data trends done by ARI and this article from ARI’s Stephen Edelson
+Older children with ASD have not been the subject of much research unfortunately, but there are data trends done by ARI and this article from ARI’s Stephen Edelson.

 Puberty and Seizures written by Stephen M. Edelson, Ph.D.